awes0m/CybersecHome/README.md

    - Select from existing bookmarks using the "Add from Bookmarks" dropdown
 5. Click "Save Flow" to create the automation.
 6. Launch the flow by clicking the "Launch" button; confirm the popup permission dialog.
+7. **Export/Import Flows**: Use the "Export" and "Import" buttons to backup or share automation flows as JSON files.

 ### Database Backup & Restore